sourcegraph/sourcegraph-public-snapshot/lsif/docs/database.md

 # LSIF data model

 This document outlines the data model for a single LSIF dump.
-The definition of the database tables and the entities encoded within it can be found in `models.database.ts`.
+The definition of the database tables and the entities encoded within it can be found in [../src/models.database.ts](../src/models.database.ts).

 In the following document, we collapse ranges to keep the document readable, where `a:b-c:d` is shorthand for the following: